fcarvalhopacheco/whots19-data-report/docs/source/4_section.md

 #### Pressure

-The pressure calibration strategy for CTD pressure transducer #154451 used during WHOTS-19 and #101430 and #75434 for WHOTS-20 cruise employed a high-quality quartz pressure transducer as a transfer standard.
+The pressure calibration strategy for CTD pressure transducers #154451 and #53702 used during WHOTS-19 and #101430 used during WHOTS-20 cruise employed a high-quality quartz pressure transducer as a transfer standard.
 Periodic recalibrations of this lab standard were performed with a primary pressure standard.
 The only corrections applied to the CTD pressures were a constant